awsdocs/aws-organizations-docs/doc_source/orgs_security_incident-response.md

 }
 ```

-The following example shows a CloudTrail log entry for a `CreateAccount` call after it successfully completed\.
+The following example shows a CloudTrail log entry for a `CreateAccount` call after the background workflow to create the account successfully completes\.

 ```
 {